Alamodome: Other events

 The Alamodome hosted Impact Wrestling's Lockdown event on March 10, 2013.

 The Alamodome has hosted WWE's Royal Rumble pay-per-view event three times.
 The first occurrence took place on January 19, 1997, in front of a packed crowd of just over 60,000 and saw San Antonio native Shawn Michaels defeat Sycho Sid for the WWF World Heavyweight Championship in the main event.
 The event also saw Texas native Stone Cold Steve Austin win the first of his record-setting three Royal Rumble matches.
 The second Royal Rumble to be held at the Alamodome took place 20 years later on January 29, 2017, in front of just over 52,000 fans in attendance.
 Randy Orton last eliminated Roman Reigns to win the Royal Rumble match in the night's main event.
 Five years later in September 2022, WWE announced the Royal Rumble would return to the Alamodome for the 2023 event on January 28.
 The event had an attendance of 51,338.
 Rhea Ripley and Cody Rhodes won their respective Royal Rumble matches at the event.
-Roman Reigns defeated Kevin Owens in the main event and was betrayed by his Bloodline member Sami Zayn afterwards.
+Roman Reigns defeated Kevin Owens in the main event to retain the Undisputed WWE Universal Championship and was betrayed by his Bloodline member Sami Zayn afterwards.

-On March 20-24, 2022, it was used for the qualifying rounds of American Ninja Warrior's Season 14.
+On March 20–24, 2022, it was used for the qualifying rounds of American Ninja Warrior's Season 14.